htmfilho/htmfilho.github.io/_posts/2017-07-04-welcome-to-jekyll.markdown

     $ git clone https://github.com/htmfilho/jekyllfly.git

-It creates the subfolder `jekyllfly/` that contains the Python scripts we explains in details below.
+It creates the subfolder `jekyllfly/` that contains the Python scripts that does the migration job.

 ## The code